[Opinion] Christian Democracy's capitulation to far-right is a dangerous mistake

 Attacks on freedom of speech and the rule of law have signalled a wider EPP policy shift away from fundamental rights in recent years.

 The Greek case is 'Exhibit A' on this front.
-Under Prime Minister Mitsoktakis, the country has become the lowest-ranked EU member state for media freedom, according to the World Press Freedom index.
+Under Prime Minister Mitsotakis, the country has become the lowest-ranked EU member state for media freedom, according to the World Press Freedom index.
 Mitsotakis, who also doubles as head of the secret services, has even put political rivals and journalists under surveillance using spyware.

 The Slovenian Democratic Party, under former Prime Minister Janez Janša, has also exemplified the trend.
 A politician known for corruption scandals, vague sources of wealth, and attacks on journalists, Janša's commitment to the rule of law was weak while he was in office, to say the least.
 A big champion of Hungarian Prime Minister Viktor Orbán and a devotee of ex-US President Donald Trump, he went so far as to advance conspiracy theories about the 2020 US elections.
 Are these really the "people's priorities" the EPP claims to champion?